lowlowd/WEALTHSIMPLE-BONUS/src/data/post/core-vs-premium-vs-generation.md

 **Our take: Premium is absolutely worth it at $100K.** The benefits kick in automatically—you don't have to do anything once you hit the threshold.
 For most Canadians investing in US stocks, the free USD account alone pays for itself.

-If you're close to $100K, consider consolidating accounts to reach Premium faster.
+If you're close to $100K, consider consolidating accounts to reach Premium faster—it's exactly what I'm planning as my portfolio grows.

 ## Generation Tier ($500,000+)